hammy275/mc-vr-api/README.md

 #### Q: When can I start using the `IVRAPI` instance?

-A: `IVRAPI` instances are handed out during the `FMLCommonSetupEvent` event in Forge environments and during mod initialization in Fabric/Quilt environments.
+A: `IVRAPI` instances are handed out during the `FMLCommonSetupEvent` event in Forge environments and can be retrieved through `EntrypointContainer`s in Fabric/Quilt.